When screening titles and abstracts through Covidence, you have flexibility over how you sort the list of studies.

 When sorting by “Most relevant”, Covidence will display the studies that are most likely to be included first.
 This helps teams move relevant studies through to the full-text review stage sooner.

-The “Most relevant” sort uses machine learning (active learning) to identify trends in your team’s past screening behaviour on the review to determine and display the studies that are most likely to be included first.
+The “Most relevant” sort uses an active learning machine learning model, developed by EPPI-Centre, to identify trends in your team’s past screening behaviour on the review to determine and display the studies that are most likely to be included first.
 The more studies you screen, the stronger the system’s prediction will be:

 Miwa 2014 describes how the active learning algorithm works and the benefits of using it to support screening.